Version Control with Git¶

 git pull # fetch and merge others' commits

-git clone is what you run once to start; push and pull are what you do repeatedly to stay in sync.
+Either way, git clone or the remote add + first push is what you run once to start; push and pull are what you do repeatedly to stay in sync.

 Branching¶